mandyiichen/Telling-Stories-with-Data/dataviz2.md

 ## Original Data Visualization
 Original Website: https://gis.cdc.gov/Cancer/USCS/DataViz.html?ref=dGFiPXRhYkRlbW9ncmFwaGljJnFzPTMyLDEwMyw1MTY=

 This is the link to the original data visualization.
-I chose a data visualization under the topic of Cancer because of its important ... it provides.
-As Cancer is one of the major cause of death, it is crucial for the general public to understand its deadliness in order to raise awareness.
+I chose a data visualization under the topic of Cancer because of its important as Cancer is one of the major cause of death, it is crucial for the general public to understand its deadliness in order to raise awareness.
 Therefore, having effective data visualizations to represent cancer data not only allow people to help communicate valuable information better, but also to make people more interested in understanding about Cancer better.
 The reason I picked this particular data visualization to critique and redesign is that although it showcases valuable data information, it has areas that can be improved, and are more importantly, within my ability.

 ## Critique Process